 Interfraternity Council Recruitment takes place twice a year in the Fall and Spring semesters.
 Spring IFC Recruitment is available to second year students and transfers.
 All potential new members must have achieved at least a 2.6 GPA, and have completed at least one semester at a college or university (no less than 12 credit hours).
 Please read the Rules and Policies for IFC Recruitment and know the expectations in Student Code of Conduct before you start the fraternity recruitment process.

-CLICK HERE to REGISTER for SPRING RECRUITMENT.
+CLICK HERE to REGISTER for FALL RECRUITMENT If you have already registered and need to pay the $20 registration fee, CLICK HERE.
 Please contact the OFSL with any questions or concerns.

 In order to be eligible to participate in a Greek organization, one must have completed at least the first semester of freshmen year and achieved an overall GPA of no less than 2.6.